XM913 chain gun: Ammunition

-The XM1203 Armor Piercing Fin Stabilized Discarding Sabot with Trace.
+The XM1203 Armor Piercing Fin Stabilized Discarding Sabot with Tracer.
 The projectile itself is 50 mm in diameter, encasing a long thin dart, designed to pierce armored vehicles.
-A light "sabot" grips the barrel's rifling, in order for the shell gets the full power of the expanding gas.
-Tracer rounds have a button of pyrotechnic chemical that leaves a trail to help a gunner observe the fall of shot.
+A light "sabot" grips the barrel's rifling, in order for the shell to get the full power of the expanding gas.
+Tracer rounds have a button of pyrotechnic chemical that leaves a trail to help a gunner observe the trajectory/path of the shot.

+The XM1202 Target Practice-Tracer round is a full-bore training round 50 mm in diameter.
+With the intended purpose of drill firing and gun ballistic tests, the XM1202 round likely shares similar ballistic performance to the XM1204 HEAB-T round.
+Tracer rounds have a button of pyrotechnic chemical that leaves a trail to help a gunner observe the trajectory/path of the shot.